Principles of Total Quality Management & Eight Principles of TQM.

 4. Processes Approach

 The company needs to improve the process consistently to yield sound output.
-A good result from the processes approach can bring customer satisfaction.
-The process approach enhances continuous improvement that is innately connected with the Deming PDCA cycle.
+A good result from the process approach can lead to customer satisfaction.
+The process approach enhances continuous improvement, which is innately connected to the Deming PDCA cycle.
 Continuous progress can ensure product and service quality.
 It is an essential principle of Total Quality Management (TQM).
 Hence, TQM focuses on the process approach to assure product or service quality.

 5. System Approach to Management

-The System Approach to Management is a vital element for Total Quality Management (TQM) because it highlights a holistic view of executing the strategy successfully.
-It includes an open system, subsystem, holism, input, output, and feedback.
+The System Approach to Management is a vital element of Total Quality Management (TQM) because it provides a holistic view of how to execute the strategy successfully.
+It includes an open system, subsystems, holism, inputs, outputs, and feedback.
 The leader focuses on the company’s common goals rather than individual goals.
-They consider the overall effectiveness and achievement of the entire organization to be congruent with the company vision and mission.
+They consider the overall effectiveness and achievement of the organization to be aligned with the company’s vision and mission.

-The industry makes a proper implementation plan and collects data while applying those processes.
+The industry develops an implementation plan and collects data while implementing those processes.
 The International Organization for Standardization (ISO) describes this principle: “Identifying, understanding, and managing interrelated processes as a system contributes to the organization’s effectiveness and efficiency in achieving its objectives.”

 6. Continual Improvement

 Continual improvement of the process is an essential step for every industry to satisfy its customers.
-Therefore, TQM assists the company in keeping an eye on the constant improvement of the system to improve the service quality and products of the industry.
-Above all, continual improvement assists the company in achieving competitive advantages, and it is the most critical principle among the eight principles of TQM.
+Therefore, TQM helps the company monitor continuous system improvement to enhance service quality and product quality in the industry.
+Above all, continual improvement helps the company achieve competitive advantage and is the most critical principle among the eight principles of TQM.
 It is a cyclical process that continuously identifies and resolves problems to achieve operational success.

 Continual Improvement Model